ranveerkunal/ScannerBarkly/README.md

     5: color('#496BBC'),
     6: color('#3B3559')}
 ```
-The shade of those colors are inspired by A Scanner Darkly.
+The shade of those colors and effects are inspired by A Scanner Darkly.
 Here is the [code](https://github.com/ranveerkunal/ScannerBarkly/blob/main/py/parser.ipynb) that generated the images.

 Pseudo Code: